 Check out why QR codes benefit the music and art industries and why they are a fantastic, cost-efficient, and eco-friendly addition to showing off and sharing your work.

 QR codes can be used anywhere from an upscale gallery opening to a corner bar with live music.
-Since most people have smartphones nowadays, anyone with a free QR code app on their phones can scan a QR code for any type of information shared in a number of venues and events.
+Anyone with a smartphone can scan a QR code for any type of information shared in a number of venues and events.